Leave of Absence

 A student may voluntarily withdraw from the University from all classes in which he/she is currently enrolled and receive a final grade of W with the exception of those classes in

-which the grade of FA has already been earned if the withdraw is on or before reading day.
-Withdraws submitted after reading day will be processed after grades are recorded.
+which the grade of FA has already been earned if the withdraw is on or before the last day of class.
+Withdraws submitted after the last day of class will be processed after grades are recorded.

-This is an extremely serious decision and a student contemplating this action should consult with the academic advisor, as well as the Senior Vice President for Student Life, before making a
+This is an extremely serious decision and a student contemplating this action should consult with the academic advisor, as well as the Interim Senior Vice President for Student Life, before making a final decision.

 The procedural requirements for withdrawal in good standing will be explained and coordinated by the Office of the University Registrar.
 The process is essentially the reverse of enrollment.
 All accounts must be clear and academic records reviewed before withdrawal is complete.
 The University Withdrawal Form must be completed by the last class day of the semester